GDP by Country: 2026 Global Rankings (Nominal and PPP)

 India

-India's ascent to the world's 4th largest nominal GDP in 2026, overtaking Japan, is one of the decade's defining economic stories.
+India is the world's 6th largest economy by nominal GDP in 2026, sitting behind Japan and the United Kingdom in dollar terms.
+A broad fall in the US dollar through 2025 and 2026 lifted the dollar value of European and Japanese output while the rupee stayed comparatively soft, reshuffling the dollar rankings even though India's real output grew far faster.
 India's growth is driven by a large and young working-age population, a fast-growing services sector (IT outsourcing, business process management, financial services), and significant infrastructure investment.
-At 6.2 percent real growth, India is the fastest-growing major economy globally.
-In PPP terms at $16 trillion, India's economy is already the world's third largest by some measures, reflecting the vast scale of production for the domestic market at Indian price levels.
+At around 6.5 percent real growth, India is the fastest-growing major economy globally.
+In PPP terms at $18.9 trillion, India's economy is already the world's third largest, reflecting the vast scale of production for the domestic market at Indian price levels, and it is widely expected to climb back past the UK and Japan in nominal terms over the coming years.

 Japan